munificent/hauberk/web/guide.md

 ## Input

 Hauberk is played using your keyboard, the fixie of input devices.
 A lot of input is directional.
 Arrow keys work for that, but don't support diagonal moves.
-Instead, you're better off using the numpad on your keyboard if you have one:
+Instead, you're better off hitting num lock and using the numpad on your keyboard if you have one:

     .---.---.---.          .---.---.---.
     | 7 | 8 | 9 |          | \ | ^ | / |